 - Cynthia: Michael Maze is my favorite player because no matter what injury he has he always fights to play the sport he loves and also because he is a unique cool player with awesome tattoos :D

-Where do you want table tennis to take you in the future do you have big goals or is it just something you would like to be a part of regardless of your level of play?
+do you have big goals or is it just something you would like to be a part of

 - Carmencita: I would love to go forward with what I started, to coach the present and future generation, and to be more involved in different international events relating table tennis.
 One big goal is to have my own unique International Table Tennis Academy with coaches and players from different countries!